Hello 2020! Cities ring in the new year around the world

 Seoul, South Korea

-Revellers gather to celebrate the new year at the Bosingak pavilion on Jan.
+Revelers gather to celebrate the new year at the Bosingak pavilion in Seoul, South Korea, on Jan.
 1, 2020.

 New York